magento/architecture/design-documents/Cron-Module-New-Table-For-Job-Lock.md

 ### Disadvantages
 1. In use cases where there aren't many rows in cron_schedule, this may seem like overkill.
 But, it shouldn't cause any noticeable negative impact.

 Also, if anyone is wondering why I didn't create the schedule_id as a foreign key, that is because I believe that if it were a foreign key that had a trigger set to automatically delete on foreign key being deleted, I felt that would trigger the same deadlock issues that I was trying to fix.
+(Please feel free to prove me wrong!)

 So, instead of a foreign key, I added a method called `setStatus` in Cron\Model\Schedule that does the deleting using the `schedule_id` index to keep it fast.